MoSafi2/BlazeSeq/benchmark/fastq-parser/Benchmarking.md

 ## Compressed (gzip) FASTQ benchmark

-A separate benchmark compares **compressed file parsing** (decompress + parse) across five parsers.
+A separate benchmark compares **compressed file parsing** (decompress + parse) across four parsers.

 - **Purpose**: Compare throughput when reading a **gzip-compressed** FASTQ file (`.fastq.gz`).
 Each tool decompresses on the fly and parses; the benchmark measures combined decompression and parsing time.
 - **Data**: The same 3 GB synthetic FASTQ is generated, then compressed with `gzip` to a single `.fastq.gz` file.
 The plain file is removed after compression to save space; only the compressed file is used during hyperfine.
 - **Parsers**: **kseq** (C + zlib), **seq_io** (Rust, flate2), **needletail** (Rust, auto-detects gzip), **BlazeSeq** (Mojo, `RapidgzipReader`).
-- **Hyperfine**: Same defaults as the plain benchmark: warmup 2, runs 15.
+- **Hyperfine**: Same defaults as the plain benchmark: warmup 3, runs 15.
 Results are written to **separate** files so they do not overwrite the plain benchmark results.

 ### Output files